-We encourage you to learn more about our specialized diabetes services or give us a call today at (770) 536-9864 to speak to one of our diabetes educators.
+We encourage you to give us a call today at 770-536-9864 to learn more about our specialized diabetes services and to speak to one of our diabetes educators.